Radford University Employer Recruiting Policies and Guidelines

 Questions & Complaints

-Should you have any questions or complaints, please contact Ellen Taylor, Director of Career Services & Community Engagement (email@example.com, 540-831-5771) or Carolyn Sutphin, Employer Relations and Event Coordinator (firstname.lastname@example.org, 540-831-6528).
+Should you have any questions or complaints, please contact Ellen Taylor, Director of Career Center (email@example.com, 540-831-5771) or Carolyn Sutphin, Employer Relations and Event Coordinator (firstname.lastname@example.org, 540-831-6528).
 Any complaint that a recruiting employer has failed to conform to this policy with regard to hiring will be investigated to determine whether such practices have indeed occurred.